l-hoang/external-scala-chef-redux/src/scalachefredux/README.md

 Here, I add "hello" and "1" to "do" and return "dohello1".
 I believe that you **cannot** use `_` to refer to "do" in this example, so you have to use this other anonymous function syntax.

+## Parser Combinator Construction: Advanced

+The above example combinators are limited in what they can parse: you can only parse a simple string.

+You can add more power to your combinator by using `~`, `~>`, `<~` and other operators.

 ## Using The Parser